All Episodes

 Here's the thing.

-If he'd have lost yesterday, if Woody Austin, who I also played with and who is a real character.
+If he'd have lost yesterday, if Woody Austin, who I also played with and who is a real character, he wanted to throw my driver out of my bag.

-I was hitting it so bad one year at the ATT after he threw his own putter away.
+I was hitting it so bad one year at the AT ⁇ T after he threw his own putter away.

-Uh this is a guy hit himself on his head with his putter and broke it.
+This guy hit himself on his head with his putter and broke it.

-Uh but he's a character.
+But he's a character.

-He's out of uh he's out of Kansas.
+He's out of Kansas.

 But if Tiger had lost yesterday, if Woody Austin or Ernie Ells had caught him, then you'd have had people saying, eh, you know what?